adebadd/software-quality-handbook/PROJECT_PLAN.md

 ## What Went Well

 - Abdul Badmos: Clear division of tasks at the start of the project allowed everyone to work independently without confusion.
+- Otito Ukachhukwu: Communication on GitHub through comments and reviews was professional and helpful.

 ## What Could Be Improved

 - Abdul Badmos: Earlier syncing could have helped avoid small formatting inconsistencies across sections.
+- Otito Ukachukwu: Reviewing diagrams and link accessibility could have been included in the initial review checklist to avoid late-stage edits.

 ## Lessons Learned

 - Abdul Badmos: Using a clear project plan from the beginning made it easier to manage deadlines and responsibilities.
+- Otito Ukachukwu: GitHub's branching and pull request system helped maintain clarity and collaboration while working in parallel.

 ## Final Notes